rosell-dk/htaccess-capability-tester/README.md

 2. Doing a request (in advanced cases, more)
 3. Interpreting the request.

 As it turns out, for these purposes interpreting is in most cases dead simple.
-The response is examined and mapped into one of three possible results: success, failure or inconclusive.
+The response is examined and mapped into one of three possible results: *success*, *failure* or *inconclusive*.

 As an example, lets see what goes on for the *canRewrite()* test:

-### The files:
+### 1. The following files are written:

 **.htaccess**
 ```text